 With regard to the axis of the medial and lateral malleoli, the anterior leg muscles (tibialis anterior, fibularis tertius) induce dorsiflexion while the lateral leg muscles (fibularis longus and brevis) and posterior leg muscle (tibialis posterior) (Fig. 8-36) induce plantar flexion.
 Considering the axis of the 2nd metatarsal bone, the tibialis muscles make inversion, whereas the fibularis muscles contribute to eversion.

-The transverse plane of leg is a horizontal plane, while the transverse plane of foot is a coronal plane.
+The transverse (or cross) plane of leg is a horizontal plane, while the transverse plane of foot is a coronal plane (Fig. 8-33).
 Thus we can remind ourselves that a transverse plane does not equal a horizontal plane.

 Three superficial posterior leg muscles (gastrocnemius, plantaris, and soleus) have a common insertion tendon which is the calcaneal tendon attached to the calcaneus.
 Their common action is plantar flexion.

-It is expected that the superficial gastrocnemius (origin: medial and lateral condyles of femur) is longer than the deep soleus (main origin: soleal line of tibia).
+It is expected that the superficial gastrocnemius (origin: medial and lateral condyles of femur) is longer than the deep soleus (main tibial origin: soleal line).
 However, it comes as a surprise that the intermediate plantaris (origin: lateral supracondylar line) is the longest, so the plantaris penetrates the gastrocnemius from underneath.
 The plantaris is visible in the popliteal fossa (Figs. 8-23,35).

 GPS does not only stand for car navigation (Global Positioning System) but also for the three muscles (Gastrocnemius, Plantaris, Soleus).
 They are for car acceleration by stepping on a gas pedal.
-The individual names of the three muscles have remarkable meanings as follows.
+The individual names of the three muscles have note-worthy meanings as follows.